bkin/bkin.github.io/_drafts/practical_performance_engineering.markdown

-Also, while `perf`'s documentation is pretty good and the ever increasing number of tutorials cover a lot of ground, the environment that I am personally working in is a little underprepresented:
+Also, while `perf`'s documentation is pretty good and the ever increasing number of tutorials cover a lot of ground, the environment that I am personally working in is a little underrepresented:
-  * C++ application too large to keep in a single head completely
+  * C++ application too large to keep in my head completely
+  * Many developers with different programming styles
   * Large, constantly evolving feature set
-  * Maintenance presumably required for a decades
+  * Maintenance presumably required for a decade
   * Performance not the primary concern

 I could imagine that this is fairly typical for an enterprise application and something that quite a few developers find themselves to be working with.
 Maybe I'm wrong and everybody else is working on superscalable web applications these days, in which case I'm just scratiching my onw itch here.
 Whatever.

+What is performance, anyway?
+---

 “Rules of Optimization:
 Rule 1: Don't do it.